 Exterior Wood Paint

-Choosing the right system for your windows or doors is important to the life of your products.
+Choosing the right system for your windows or front doors is important to the life of your products.
 Here at European Industrial Coatings Ltd we believe that the key to long and trouble free life for exterior joinery lies in selecting the correct coating system.
 For instance joinery that is exposed to high levels of moisture require a specific process so choosing products tailored to suit your joinery manufacturing process in key.
 The perfect exterior paint is here for you.

 Whatever the wood species, the construction details and the coating application facility, we have the coating system that brings out the best in both hardwood or softwood, engineered wood, modified wood, HDF, MDF, composites or whatever exterior woodwork you have.

 All in all, this means that painting your exteriors could never be easier or offer you better results.
-To find what is the best exterior wood paint for you, just get in contact with us today.
+To find what is the best outdoor wood paint for you, just get in contact with us today.

 Basecoats